Abandoned & Little-Known Airfields:

 After being unused for a few years it was subdivided for businesses."

 A 1994 aerial view showed the Tri City Airport property to be redeveloped,

 but a small aviation use of the property continued, as the R.I.
 San Bernardino G/L Helistop Heliport (74CA) had been built on East Carnegie Drive, just east of the fire station.

 According her niece Victoria Pinckert Rafa, former Tri-City Airport owner Evelyn (Pinky) Brier lived in a house on the airport site,

 built after the airport property was sold to developers.

 "The building is large enough to house many of the things from the airport,

 including a plane & Jeep used to transport people to & from their airplanes."

-The site of Tri City Airport is located northeast of the intersection of Interstate 10 & South Western Avenue.
+The site of Tri City Airport is located northeast of the intersection of Interstate 10 & South Waterman Avenue.